Company profiling / Global Regional ISP

 Watch for: new prefixes or ASNs, changes in upstream connectivity, appearance in sanctions lists, publication of a PeeringDB record, or the first named contact in RIPE or corporate filings.
 A shift in the Crimean service offering would be especially significant.

-Direct RIPE DB object pages were not directly accessed; rely on mirrors.
+Direct RIPE DB entity pages were not directly accessed; rely on mirrors.
 No financial, customer, or ownership data is available.
 The absence of downstream BGP views prevents understanding of the customer cone.
 Without named individuals, accountability is opaque.

 Sources